 - Spineology v.
-Wright Medical Technology (District of Minnesota and Court of Appeals for the Federal Circuit, 2015-present) (medical device: surgical reamer): Lead counsel for Wright Medical in patent litigation concerning a surgical reamer.
+Wright Medical Technology (District of Minnesota and Court of Appeals for the Federal Circuit, 2015-2019) (medical device: surgical reamer): Lead counsel for Wright Medical in patent litigation concerning a surgical reamer.
 The Court granted summary judgment of non-infringement in favor of our client.
 Decision affirmed by the Federal Circuit on appeal.

 - Teva v.
 Amneal (District of Delaware and Court of Appeals for the Federal Circuit, 2015-present) (pharmaceuticals: glatiramer acetate/Copaxone®): Lead counsel for Amneal at trial of four-patent case concerning Teva’s multiple sclerosis drug Copaxone®.
 All patents held invalid for obviousness.
-Case now on appeal to the Federal Circuit.
+Decision affirmed by the Federal Circuit on appeal.

 - Depomed v.
 Actavis (District of New Jersey and Court of Appeals for the Federal Circuit, 2013-present) (pharmaceuticals: tapentadol/Nucynta®): Lead counsel for Actavis at trial of patent case concerning opioid analgesic.
 Won judgment of non-infringement of Depomed’s last-to-expire patent.
-Case now on appeal to the Federal Circuit.
+Decision affirmed by the Federal Circuit on appeal.

 - AngleFix and UNC v.
 Wright Medical Technology (Western District of Tennessee and Patent Trial and Appeal Board, 2013-2017) (medical device: bone screws and plates): Lead counsel for Wright Medical in patent litigation concerning bone screws and plates.
 Won IPR challenge against 27 of 39 asserted patent claims.
 In District Court, won motion to exclude key opinions of plaintiffs’ technical expert, and won summary judgment of non-infringement on 8 of 12 remaining claims.
 In the wake of those rulings, the plaintiffs agreed to dismiss their case with prejudice, bringing a major four-year litigation to an end.